-- Enrollment: Your child can continue to attend their same school if they’re living with a relative, friend or non-custodial parent during the deployment.
+- Enrollment: Children can continue to attend their same school if they’re living with a relative, friend or noncustodial parent during the deployment.
 The guardian will, however, need a power of attorney to enroll or give permission to participate in school activities.

 - Extracurricular activities: Even if tryouts or application deadlines have passed, the school will help make it possible for the child to participate.

-Graduation: With the compact, graduation for kids in high school won’t be affected.
+Graduation: With the compact, graduation for high school students won’t be affected.

-- Course waivers: If your child has already completed similar coursework, they can waive courses required for graduation at a new school.
+- Course waivers: If your child has already completed similar coursework, your child can waive courses required for graduation at a new school.

-- Exit exams: The new school district may accept your child’s exit exams and achievement tests required to graduate from their previous school.
+- Exit exams: The new school district may accept your child’s exit exams and achievement tests required to graduate from the previous school.

 The Interstate Compact also covers children with special needs changing schools

-- Special education: If the Individuals with Disabilities Education Act covers your child, they have the right to comparable services provided by their most current Individualized Education Program, or IEP.
+- Special education: If the Individuals With Disabilities Education Act covers your child, your child has the right to comparable services provided by the most current Individualized Education Program, or IEP.

 - Reevaluation: The new school system may reevaluate your child’s eligibility for special education services to determine a new IEP.